Introduction to Waterfall Project Management

 So, the industry adopted the sequential workflow model used in the manufacturing and construction industries.
 These industries had well-defined work stages and developed a model that satisfied their need for tight cost control.
 So the hardware industry model was applied to the software industry.

-Winston W Royce first presented this model in 1970 but he did not use the term “Waterfall Project Management”.
-In fact, he presented the model as a flawed one.
+Winston W Royce presented this model in 1970 but did not use the term “Waterfall Project Management”.
+He explained the model as a flawed one.
 The pictorial representation of the model looked like a cascading waterfall.
 Thomas E. Bell and T.A.
-Thayer later used the term “waterfall” in their 1976 paper, “Software Requirements: Are They Really a Problem?” and the term came to stay.
+Thayer later used “waterfall” in their 1976 paper, “Software Requirements: Are They a Problem?”
+The word came to stay.

 There are several variants of this model.
-The commonly used six distinct phases in the Waterfall project management Model are explained below.
+Below are the six phases commonly used in the Waterfall project management model.
 However, depending on the project, two stages may be combined.

 Let’s consider the example of building a school as an example to understand the waterfall project management model better.